clelidm/MinCompSpin_Greedy/README.md

 Each of these datasets can be analyzed by running the program with the `makefile` or the `job_run.sh` after commenting/uncommenting the correct datafile choices at the beginning of these files.

-**Results:** See Ref.[1] for results and discussions on the best MCMs obtained for these datasets.
-You can also find, in the `OUTPUT` folder, the log returned when running the greedy code on these datasets.

 [2] LeCun, L Bottou, Y Bengio, P Haffner, Gradient-based learning applied to document recognition.
 Proc.
 IEEE 86, 2278–2324 (1998).

 [3] Raw data from [Open-Source Psychometrics Project](https://openpsychometrics.org/_rawdata/) in the line indicated as "Answers to the IPIP Big Five Factor Markers"; [here](https://openpsychometrics.org/_rawdata/IPIP-FFM-data-8Nov2018.zip) is a direct link to the same zip file.

 [4] E.D.
 Lee, C.P.
 Broedersz, W. Bialek, Statistical Mechanics of the US Supreme Court.
 [J Stat Phys 160, 275–301 (2015)](https://link.springer.com/article/10.1007/s10955-015-1253-6).

+## OUTPUT and format of the printed MCM:

+ - **Working in the original basis:** The

+ - **Working in the new basis:**

+**Results:** See Ref.[1] for results and discussions on the best MCMs obtained for these datasets.
+You can also find, in the `OUTPUT` folder, the log returned when running the greedy code on these datasets.
+The log returned when running the greedy code on the example datasets can be found in the `OUTPUT` folder.

 ## License